 Wound Central is a unique combination of cutting edge research, comprehensive literature reviews, with clinical step by step basic procedures and practical “how to” knowledge.

 Each issue has a main theme that contains articles, tools, and resources focusing around the theme.
 In addition, each issue includes “Apple Core” and “Wound Words”.
 Apple Core is a recurrent column that covers the fundamental how to procedures related to the issue focus and Wound Words, is comprised of a glossary of must know phraseology for wound care clinicians, again focused on the issue theme.

-This issue of Wound Central focuses on lower extremity wounds.
-In the journal’s regular features, Wound Words outlines the must-know terminology of the lower extremity wounds, and the Apple Core section, which explores ‘how to’ fundamentals of wound care, describes lower extremity wound characteristics.
-There is also a patient focus comment by Ellie Lindsay on the Leg Club model of care.
+This issue of Wound Central focuses on diabetic skin and wound management.
+In the journal’s regular features, Wound Words outlines the must-know terminology for diabetic wounds and Apple Core, which explores ‘how to’ fundamentals of wound care, describes different examination to determine neuropathy.

 The Wound Care Education Institute (WCEI®) is an educational center of excellence supporting thousands of healthcare professionals in all care settings.
 Educational programs include comprehensive courses in skin and wound management, diabetic wound management and ostomy management.
 Continuing education programs offered through webinars, seminars and the Wild on Wounds national conference support the standards of care necessary for improved patient outcomes.